 The word racing is a gerund used as a subject in a gerund phrase.

-The gerund phrase is functioning as a direct object. racing cars said that racing cars is a fun sport to watch
+The gerund phrase is functioning as a direct object. racing cars

 The gerund phrase is in an indirect quote. that racing cars is a fun sport to watch